howonlee/howonlee.github.io/_drafts/network_patterns_grad.md

 [diameter](http://mathworld.wolfram.com/GraphDiameter.html) and [clustering coefficient](https://networkx.github.io/documentation/latest/reference/algorithms.clustering.html).
 The phenomenon is durable to different datasets.

-### try MNIST and CIFAR
+### try MNIST and CIFAR, check

-### different learning speeds: try 0.01, 0.1, 1
+### different learning speeds: try 0.01, 0.1, 1, check

 ### different hidden layer sizes: try 100, 500, 1000

 I don't really have too many possible explanations except possible [universality](https://terrytao.wordpress.com/2009/07/03/benfords-law-zipfs-law-and-the-pareto-distribution/).
 I don't really have too many conclusions except that I suspect that the space of possible gradients is radically smaller than is assumed by most folks, and that optimizations may be possible based upon this fact.
+Convolution may be one such operation, but there may be others.

 This is excerpted from this [other blog post](http://howonlee.github.io/2016/01/21/Poking%2520At%2520Causation1.html), because I highly suspect all the other claims in it may be a tad bullcrap, but this one is actually empirical.